cefali9154/BluetoothPlayer/README.md

 # Bluetooth [WIP]
 STM32 Bluetooth Audio Player

 This repository documents my work designing, building, programming, and testing a Bluetooth audio player.
-Some of this log has been written retroactively, but I try to capture my thoughts at the time.
+Some of this log has been written retroactively, but I try to capture what my thoughts were at the time.

 ## Motivation:
 This project started as a request from a friend.
 He asked if I could make a music player that he could wear as a watch and stream to Bluetooth headphones.
 I had done some work before with FPGAs using SD cards so I was familiar with the protocol.
 I determined that this would be challenging enough to be a) fun, and b) educational, while still being possible/practical given my skills and equipment.